nymtech/docs/content/run-nym-nodes/requester.md

 2. `target/release/nym-client run --id nym-network-requester-client`
 3. `target/release/nym-network-requester run`

-This will start up a Nym client, and the SphinxSocks requester will attach to it.
+This will start up a Nym client, and the nym-network-requester requester will attach to it.

 Make a note of the address of the client when it starts up: